home-assistant/home-assistant.io/source/more-info/system-health.markdown

 ---

 System health is the card on the Information part of the configuration section in the Home Assistant UI.
-This provide information about your environment and enabled integrations.
+This provides information about your environment and enabled integrations.

 To find this card first navigate to the Configuration panel, then scroll all the way to the bottom and select "Info".
-At the bottom of that page you will see the  System Health card.
+At the bottom of that page, you will see the  System Health card.

 ![sytem_health](/images/more-info/system_health.png)

 ## GitHub issues

-GitHub issues often calls for the date presented in the System Health.
+GitHub issues often call for the data presented in the System Health.
 The Home Assistant UI provides an easy way to get this information.

 In the top-right corner of the System Health card click on the copy icon